La Bugambilia Pacamara

 HOW THIS COFFEE WAS PROCESSED

-Harvest begins in December and concludes in March.
-In addition to 10 full-time workers, around 40 seasonal workers are employed to selectively handpick the coffee.
-This activity is supervised by Guillermo and Willy on a daily basis, who either travel from home or spend the night at the farm.
+Harvest at La Bugambilia (and all El Guatalón plots) began in December and concluded in March.
+In addition to 10 full-time workers, around 40 seasonal workers were employed to selectively handpick the coffee.
+This activity was supervised by Guillermo and Willy on a daily basis, who either traveled from home or spent the night at the farm.

-All coffee from El Guatalón is processed at the family’s wet mill in Samororo (which is located close to the La Loma plot).
-Here, coffee is pulped and then fermented for 24 to 40 hours.
-The beans are then washed to remove any remaining pulp and carefully dried on patios and where they are turned regularly to ensure they dry slowly and evenly.
-Once dry, the coffee is rested in parchment until it is ready for export.
-Throughout the process, all organic by-products are recycled and reused, and the water is treated in sedimentation tanks.
+All coffee from El Guatalón was processed at the family’s wet mill in Samororo (which is located close to the La Loma plot).
+Here, cherry was pulped and then wet parchment was fermented for 24 to 40 hours.
+The beans were then washed to remove any remaining pulp and carefully dried on patios and where they were turned regularly to ensure they dried slowly and evenly.
+Once dry, the coffee was rested in parchment until it was ready for export.
+Throughout the process, all organic by-products were recycled and reused, and the water was treated in sedimentation tanks.

 HOPES FOR THE FUTURE

-Guillermo and Willy don’t see themselves expanding much on volume, but rather want to focus on quality and continue to explore different processing methods and techniques.
-Willy is especially interested in understanding more about different fermentation techniques and how this can impact the quality in the cup.
-He is currently taking courses and training to have a better understanding of processing techniques, which he hopes to implement in the coming harvests.
+Guillermo and Willy don’t see themselves expanding much on volume, but rather want to focus on quality and continue to explore different processing methods.
+Willy is especially interested in understanding more about fermentation and how it can impact the quality in the cup.
+He is currently taking courses and training to have a better understanding of processing techniques, which he hopes to continue to implement in the coming harvests.

 WHY WE LOVE IT